 The most scenic of these is Big Valley, where farmland and Amish communities are the big draws.
 If you visit on a clear day, you can see several miles across the valley to the forested hills on the far side and even into Centre County.

 Once you’ve soaked in the view, head down the mountain into Big Valley and check out Mifflin County’s unique Amish community.

-What’s your favorite fall foliage destination in Pennsylvania?
+What are your favorite places to see fall foliage in PA?
 Let me know in the comments section below.